miguelsimon/miguelsimon.github.io/_posts/2016-10-31-yet_another_steering_behaviours_demo.md

 ### Seek

 The seek behaviour goes for its target at maximum speed.
-Of course, this will lead to oscillations when the vehicle reaches the target:
+Of course, this will lead to oscillations when the vehicle reaches the target (click to provide a target):

 <div id="seek_canvas"></div>